Alopeciarp.qxd

 The key to coping is valuing yourself for who you are, notfor how much hair you have or don't have.
 Many peoplelearning to cope with alopecia areata find it helpful to talkwith other people who are dealing with the same problems.

-More than four million people nationwide have this disease at some point in their lives, so you are not alone.
+at some point in their lives, so you are not alone.
 If you wouldlike to be in touch with others with the disease, the NationalAlopecia Areata Foundation (NAAF) can help through itspen pal program, message boards, annual conference, andsupport groups that meet in various locations nationwide.
 Tofind contact information for NAAF and other organizationsthat can help people with alopecia areata, see "Where Can ILearn More About Alopecia Areata?" on page 17.

 Another way to cope with the disease is to minimize itseffects on your appearance.
 If you have total hair loss, a wigor hairpiece can look natural and stylish.
 For small patchesof hair loss, a hair-colored powder, cream, or crayon appliedto the scalp can make hair loss less obvious by eliminatingthe contrast between the hair and the scalp.
 Skillfullyapplied eyebrow pencil can mask missing eyebrows.